CrowdDynamicsLab/CMAP/README.md

 > Krishnan, Adit, Ashish Sharma, and Hari Sundaram.
 "Insights from the Long-Tail: Learning Latent Representations of Online User Behavior in the Presence of Skew and Sparsity."
 Proceedings of the 27th ACM International Conference on Information and Knowledge Management.
 ACM, 2018.
 ## Getting Started

-These instructions will get you a copy of the model up and running on your local machine.
+These instructions will help you get the model up and running on your system.

 ### Platforms Supported

-- Unix-Like
+- Unix, MacOS, Windows (with appropriate compilers/environment)

 ### Prerequisites